tjhickey724/MSET/README.md

-# MSET Optimally efficient real-time fully distributed non-locking collaborative editing in Java Script
+# Optimal Collaborative Editing in Javascript

 This is initial work on building an optimally efficient real-time fully distributed non-locking collaborative editor.
 It is based on the MSET approach developed by Tim Hickey and Kenroy Granville for use in the GrewpEdit application